 Catalogue (Buy).
 This means the topic, article or pathway will appear in the catalogue of any matching explorers IF that explorer is not already enrolled in that topic, article or pathway.
 The button the explorer sees will be 'Buy'.

-Any rule can be BOTH automated and catalogue (although this is largely unnecessary since the automation will enrol the explorer at the next check - within 2 hours of the rule being established - which will remove it from the catalogue since the explorer will now be enrolled).
+Any rule can be BOTH automated and catalogue (although this is largely unnecessary since the automation will enrol the explorer at the next check - within two hours of the rule being established - which will remove it from the catalogue since the explorer will now be enrolled).

 A new notes about enrolment rules